vipul6042/Spardha-23/README.md

 ### Working with repo:
-1. Clone the repo in which you have to work in your system.
+1. Clone the repo in which you must work in your system.
-2. Create or do your work in other branch with relevant name.
+2. Create or do your work in another branch with a relevant name.
 3. After completing your work, commit your changes and push them.
 4. Create a pull request (PR).

 ### Setting up the project(Backend) :

-1. Creating virtual environment:
+1. Creating a virtual environment:
 ```bash
 python -m venv venv
 ```
-2. Activate virtual environment
+2. Activate a virtual environment

 Linux:
 ```bash